What you should know to help your houseplants make the transition

 Repot if needed.

 If your plant has grown over the summer, take this opportunity to repot it into a container that is at least two inches larger than the current one.
-Consider it your chance to add a little color or texture to your indoor space.
 You can prune up a bit, too, but no more than one third of the plant and be sure to mirror that level of pruning for the roots before you repot.

 Take it slow and steady.

 Coming inside from a spring and summer outdoors is like coming out into the sun after being in a dark movie theater.
 The change is a shock to your system and it takes a while to adjust.
 Moving from outside to inside is a jolt to your houseplant’s system, too and one that can be better managed with a slow and steady transition from one environment to another.

 As you can imagine, the amount of light and humidity your plant will be exposed to will change quite a bit.
 So begin by bringing in your plants at night, then moving back outside in the morning.
 Gradually and over the course of 2-3 weeks, increase the amount of time your plants spend inside until you keep them in full time for the winter.

 Make changes to water and light.

 Inside for the winter, your plant won’t need nearly as much water as it did outdoors.
 So check frequently, but water only when it’s dry to the touch.

 And even though your plant can thrive indoors, you need to make sure it’s getting enough sunlight.
 Morning light or indirect sunlight is always best.
 If you’re not sure or have questions, you can always give us a call or Ask An Expert.